Prasanna25-20/-blockchain-event-pipeline/README.md

 # Scalable Blockchain Event Processing Platform

 Production-style **event-driven system** that ingests blockchain events using Kafka, processes them with Go, stores in PostgreSQL, and visualizes via a React dashboard with Prometheus & Grafana monitoring.
+Designed to handle high-throughput event streams with fault-tolerant processing and real-time observability.

 ---